Nextel carrier NII files for bankruptcy protection as debt soars

 Aurelius said it had presented a plan to NII that would convert the company's debt into equity and raise fresh capital by selling new stock in the company, while deferring some disputes until after NII emerged from bankruptcy.

-Aurelius said in a statement its plan was opposed by a larger faction of noteholders.
+Aurelius said in a statement its plan was opposed by a faction of bondholders.

 NII said it anticipated continued negotiations with Aurelius and other creditors toward a plan to bring the company out of bankruptcy.